tienbian/blog-starter-app/_posts/node_part_1.md

     }
 }
 ```
-To run migration, we need add some scripts to our *package.json*
+To run the migration, we need to add some scripts to our *package.json*
 ```sh
 ## ~/next_please/package.json